adapta-project/adapta-gtk-theme/README.md

 2. Check build-requirements:
  Currently Adapta bundles neither pre-generated stylesheets nor PNG images.
- So users and/or contributors should generate proper CSSs and PNGs at build-time.
+ So users and/or contributors should generate proper CSSs, PNGs and gresources at build-time.

  ```
  * autoconf